 One of the best ways to create a gap in your expenses and income is to have a budget.
 It is also a highly effective way to pull your finances together and keep you disciplined towards reaching your goals.
 A well-structured budget is a roadmap that tells you where to allocate your money instead of wondering where it was actually spent.

-One popular budget rule you can follow is the 50/30/20 concept.
-This is where you spend 50% of your income on essential things like rent or mortgage, food, clothing, utilities, and 30% on your wants like hobbies, going out, entertainment, etc. The remaining 20% is your monthly savings.
-Although the savings roundup to a small percentage of your salary or monthly earnings, it is one of the most important aspects of budgeting as it aims to ensure that you are spending less than you earn.
+Although the savings round up to a small percentage of your salary or monthly earnings, it is one of the most important aspects of budgeting as it aims to ensure that you are spending less than you earn.

 A good practice of budgeting goes beyond creating it, requiring the discipline to actually stick to it.
 The best way to do this is to set aside a percentage of your income for savings before spending.

 It is recommended that you have a separate account for savings.
-Upon receiving your salary or income, deposit a percentage of it to your savings account, then work with what’s left for your expenses, prioritizing your needs over wants.
+Upon receiving your salary or income, deposit a percentage of it into your savings account, then work with what’s left for your expenses, prioritizing your needs over wants.
 Doing so will help minimize the temptation to overspend.

 Being proactive and prepared for life’s unpredictable moments allows you to handle them more effectively.
 In simple terms, an emergency fund is the money you set aside for unexpected expenses resulting from job loss, medical crises, natural disasters, unplanned repairs, etc.